 Due to the nature of offshore maritime work, seamen do not need to demonstrate fault to receive maintenance and cure benefits.

 The obligation to “cure” means that a ship or vessel owner must provide necessary medical care when their workers suffer from injuries or illnesses.
-Injured or sick workers retain the right to choose medical providers and are under no obligation to receive treatment from a provider selected by their employer.
+Injured or sick workers retain the right to choose medical providers.
+Furthermore, they are under no obligation to receive treatment from a provider selected by their employer.

 If a seaman suffers an injury, illness, or aggravates an existing condition or illness while serving aboard a vessel or traveling to a vessel, the vessel owner or employer must provide maintenance.
 This daily stipend covers the seaman while he or she recovers, and may be subject to a contract rate.

-Although maintenance and cure is a term many maritime workers are familiar with, they may not fully understand its legal complexities or the obligations their employers have under maritime laws.
+Maintenance and cure is a term many maritime workers are familiar with.
+However, they may not fully understand its legal complexities or the obligations their employers have under maritime laws.
 At Stevenson & Murray, our maritime injury attorneys can explain how maritime law applies to your case during a free consultation.

 The maritime attorneys at Stevenson & Murray can help you pursue compensation for a maritime injury or death.
 We have a proven record of helping our clients.
+Conveniently located on the coast in Houston, our attorneys are able to provide the experience you deserve.
 For more information on our previous cases, continue exploring our website.